-Once someone is done reading through your press release, a notes to editor section helps the reader understand who you are and what your company does.
+Once someone is done reading through your press release, a notes to the editor section helps the reader understand who you are and what your company does.
 This is a small yet critical component of a news release.
-In order to create an effective notes to editor section, you should include more information about the media contact, your company, and any other pertinent data that would typically be excluded from the main body of the release.
-A well-written notes to editor section gives your press release a personal touch.
+In order to create effective notes to the editor section, you should include more information about the media contact.
+Be sure to add details about your company, and any other pertinent data that would typically be excluded from the main body of the release.
+A well-written note to the editor section gives your press release a personal touch.
 This increases your chances of connecting with the reader and encouraging them to write about you.

 The “Notes to the Editor” section must adhere to the same formatting standards as the main body of the text.
 What information should you include in this part of your press release?
 For the most part, what you include in this section will depend on your brand and what it does.
 Here are some examples of relevant information that you can include:

 This includes details such as when it was started, what it does, and the important products/services it offers.
 Include the location of the company as well as any awards or honors it has received.
 You can consider this a condensed version of your website’s “About Us” page.
 All this information can give your reader a clear enough picture of your brand and what it does.
 With this information, a journalist can write a well-developed article about your brand while providing the right context for the news you’re announcing.

 New collaborations or your participation in industry conferences:

 This information not only helps a journalist to write a positive piece about your brand but also positions you as a thought leader in the industry.
 In fact, this information could very well make the difference between a media professional publishing a story about your brand or moving on to the next press release.
 After all, journalists also have reputations to protect.
 If your brand is partnering with well-known people or participating in respected industry events, then this is a sign that you’re a trusted authority in your niche.
 A reporter is more likely to trust you if you develop a public profile for your brand by getting involved in partnerships and industry events.